Dynamical symmetries in laser harmonic generation via a cubic nonlinearity: Connection with Noether's Theorem and spectral theorems

 There are three potential reasons why the connection between diffraction, scattering and harmonic generation is often obscured.
 First, scattering usually relies on a grating or crystal lattice that is already present, and thus only needs one fundamental mode.
 Harmonic generation in a nonlinear medium depends on a ``grating'' provided by the fluctuations in $A^2$, which requires the presence of at least two fundamental modes.
 Second, a quadratic dispersion relation in $\omega$ usually provides only one branch $\omega > 0$, while a quadratic dispersion relation in $\omega/\sigma$ really provides two branches for $\omega > 0$ and $\sigma = \pm 1$.
 Diffraction and scattering only need to span one of those branches, while harmonic generation needs to span both because of its large frequency step $\Delta (\omega/\sigma)$, often with two pump modes on opposite branches.
 Third, a consequence of the previous is that there is no continuous transition from scattering to harmonic generation in most cases, as this is prevented by the dispersion relation.

 To summarise this section: we have shown that there are definite connections between (i) Noether's Theorem \cite{noether}, (ii) selection rules for laser harmonic generation in nonlinear media \cite{trines24}, and (iii) the Laue equations for elastic scattering of EM waves by a crystal \cite{laue, kittel}.
 We have also shown overlap with theorems by Floquet and Bloch \cite{bloch, floquet}.
-To our knowledge, this has not been done before.
+To our knowledge, such a wide range of connections has not been made before.
 This demonstrates the strength and versatility of our novel approach.